Andreansx/Networking-lab/README.md

 - 36 GB DDR3 ECC RDIMM
 - Dual 717W PSUs

- _It will most likely be given away soon._
+ _It will most likely scrapped for parts soon._

 ---